-By understanding the specific dispute and refund procedures associated with each APM, businesses can enhance their customer service, effectively addressing customer complaints, and in turn, mitigate potential losses.
+By understanding the specific dispute and refund procedures associated with each APM, businesses can enhance their customer service, effectively addressing customer complaints and, in turn, mitigating potential losses.

 Overall, a comprehensive grasp of APMs can provide businesses with a competitive edge in today’s dynamic market landscape.

-Both options have their own advantages and considerations, allowing businesses to choose the one that aligns best with their specific needs and priorities.
+Each option has its own advantages and considerations, allowing businesses to choose the one that best suits their specific needs and priorities.

-The Payment form provides extensive customization, control, and integration possibilities but requires more development effort and security responsibility.
-On the other hand, the Payment page offers simplicity and quick setup, while sacrificing some customization options and potentially impacting the user experience with the redirect flow.
+The Payment Form offers extensive customization, control, and integration possibilities but requires more development effort and security responsibility.
+The Payment Page, on the other hand, provides simplicity and quick setup, albeit with some trade-offs in customization options and user experience due to the redirect flow.

-Testing integration, utilizing webhooks, understanding error codes are essential aspects of a successful payment system integration for merchants.
+Testing integration, using webhooks, understanding error codes, and ensuring compliance with industry legal and regulatory requirements are all essential aspects of a successful payment system integration for merchants.

 Therefore, investing time and effort in testing is a crucial step to ensure the successful integration of their payment system.

 The general group of declines.
 The card issuing bank did not complete the transaction successfully.
 0.01 General decline , Guide

 The payment was not completed within the allocated timeframe, leading to order expiration.
 0.02 Order expired , and Guide

 The card issuer may block a transaction due to legal violations, either related to the cardholder or originating from a sanctioned country.
 0.03 Illegal operation enables merchants to guide customers toward successful transactions.